Poster

 Abstract:

 Humans represent scenes and objects in rich feature spaces, carrying information that allows us to generalise about category memberships and abstract functions with few examples.
 What determines whether a neural network model generalises like a human?
-We tested how well the representations of 77 pretrained neural network models mapped to human learning trajectories across two tasks where humans had to learn continuous relationships and categories of natural images.
+We tested how well the representations of $86$ pretrained neural network models mapped to human learning trajectories across two tasks where humans had to learn continuous relationships and categories of natural images.
 In these tasks, both human participants and neural networks successfully identified the relevant stimulus features within a few trials, demonstrating effective generalisation.
-We found that while training dataset size was a core determinant of alignment with human choices, contrastive training with multi-modal data (text and imagery) was a common feature of models that predicted human generalisation.
-Factors such as model size and intrinsic dimensionality had different effects on alignment for different model types.
-Lastly, we tested three sets of human-aligned representations and found that only one alignment method improved predictive accuracy in our tasks compared to the baselines.
+We found that while training dataset size was a core determinant of alignment with human choices, contrastive training with multi-modal data (text and imagery) was a common feature of currently publicly available models that predicted human generalisation.
+Intrinsic dimensionality of representations had different effects on alignment for different model types.
+Lastly, we tested three sets of human-aligned representations and found no consistent improvements in predictive accuracy compared to the baselines.
 In conclusion, pretrained neural networks can serve to extract representations for cognitive models, as they appear to capture some fundamental aspects of cognition that are transferable across tasks.
 Both our paradigms and modelling approach offer a novel way to quantify alignment between neural networks and humans and extend cognitive science into more naturalistic domains.

 Live content is unavailable.
 Log in and register to view live content